 Building integrated photovoltaics captures solar radiation and turns it into energy.
 A modest level of energy generation (up to 12 per cent efficiency) is achieved through the Photovoltaic Glass Unit (PGU).
 The new PGUs provide up to 70 per cent transparency to the human eye, allowing their use as part of the fenestration of the building.
 Electricity produced by one sq m area of PGU varies between 40-60 kWh per annum.

 Tata BP Solar has also used BIPV technology at the Samudra Institute of Maritime Studies in Pune.
 This satisfies the Institute’s power requirements internally, mitigating the problems of erratic and poor-quality city power supply.

 PV application in this building has combined the sun with structure, which has led to opportunities to convert windows, exteriors and other integrated applications into solar panels in a commercially viable manner.
 This thin film module system thus demonstrates the utilisation of solar energy as a mainstream source of energy.

 Façade Addressing Fuel Crisis thru Powering by Algae

-Algae powered building at the International Building Exhibition in Hamburg, demonstrates world’s first algae-based bioreactor façade.
+Algae-powered building at the International Building Exhibition in Hamburg demonstrates world’s first algae-based bioreactor façade.
 The façade is clad in 200 sq m of integrated photo-bio-reactors in which micro-algae is cultivated.
-The façade system, known as solar leaf, generates algae biomass as a renewable source of energy.
+The façade system, known as a solar leaf, generates algae biomass as a renewable source of energy.
 This smart energy concept leads natural forces to work together in a loop.
 The façade of living algae biomass produces heat, which combines with geothermal and solar thermal energy, to create an environmentally-friendly powerhouse.

 The bioreactors not only produce biomass that can subsequently be harvested, but they also capture solar thermal heat; both energy sources are used to power the building.